 6. Each Party shall allow an importer to submit a certification in the language of the importing Party or the exporting Party.
-In the latter case, the importing Party may require the importer to submit a translation of the certification in the language of the importing Party.
+In the latter case, the customs authority of the importing Party may require the importer to submit a translation of the certification in the language of the importing Party.